Shibu778/python-tutorial/README.md

 # Python Tutorial

-This repository is a collection of python tutorials.
+This repository contains source files for the Python Tutorial jupyter book that we are working on.